 Location: Byrdcliffe Barn, 485 Upper Byrdcliffe Road, Woodstock, NY

-Tickets: $30 general admission or $25 for Byrdcliffe members – please purchase your tickets online now!
+Tickets: $30 general admission or $25 Byrdcliffe members tickets – SOLD OUT!!

 The Fugs originated with Ed Sanders and Tuli Kupferberg in 1964, who started writing songs “at a feverish pace,” says Sanders.
 They were soon joined by drummer Ken Weaver, with a variety of different musicians in their line-up throughout the 1960s.
 They played and performed, a whole lot, in New York City—including a 700-show run at the Players Theater on MacDougal Street—and throughout the U.S. They made albums, seven of them between 1965 and 1970.
 The second album (with liner notes by none other than Allen Ginsberg) hit the charts, and their gigs began selling out; this, Sanders notes, left The Fugs feeling “treated to the very eerie sensation of sudden fame.”
 As a band with protest holding the top tier of its musical mission, sudden fame for The Fugs also meant receiving bomb threats and always being on the verge of getting arrested.